Few vehicle problems are as perplexing as having a key stuck in the ignition.

 Your Car Is Not In Park

-As a safety feature, if the automatic transmission in your vehicle is not in Park, the key will not come out.
-The identical goes for a car with a manual transmission not being in Neutral.
+As a precautionary feature, if the automatic transmission in your vehicle is not in Park, the key will not come out.
+The same goes for a car with a manual transmission not being in Neutral.
 We won’t tell if you don’t.

-On some older cars, it is also possible that the rubber or plastic shifter track has bunched up.
-There may also be some debris lodged against the sidewall, which can prevent you from being able to shift into Park.
+On some older cars, it is also possible that the elastic or plastic shifter track has bunched up.
+There may also be some detritus lodged against the sidewall, which can prevent you from being able to shift into Park.

 You Never Actually Turned The Car “Off”

-In case you weren’t aware, numerous vehicles with a physical key also have an additional mode called accessory mode.
+In case you weren’t aware, numerous vehicles with a physical key also have an extra mode called accessory mode.
 It’s typically one “click” further than Off (turning to the left).

 The purpose of accessory mode is to allow you to use certain features without having to turn the car on, like the radio or power windows.